jst-qaml/m3s-astah-plugin/README.md

 > This feature requires Astah* System Safety with object constraint language (OCL) support to work.
 Please contact the Astah* representative for the availability of the product.

 ### Install
-First of all, you need to install the plugin into astah* System Safety.
+First of all, you need to install the plugin into Astah* System Safety.
 Please visit the pattern-application branch and download it.
 Then, you can install it.
 The plugin can be installed in one of the following ways:

 1. Drag and drop the plugin file onto the Astah* window.
 2. Install from the "Install" button on the plugin list.